saucelabs/sauce-docs/docs/basics/acct-team-mgmt/concurrency/managing-concurrency.md

 </Tabs>

 #### Usage Reporting & Notifications
-Sauce Labs provides you robust mechanisms to inspect your organizations usage.
+Sauce Labs provides you robust mechanisms to inspect your organization's usage.
 This includes seeing your organization wide usage over time and a team breakdown.
-To learn more see (Usage Report)[/insights/usage-report].
+To learn more see [Usage Report](/insights/usage-report).

 We also provide notification mechanisms to alert you when your organization is reaching its subscription amount.
-To learn more about these see (Usage Notifications)[/insights/usage-report].
+To learn more about these see [Usage Notifications](/insights/usage-report).

 #### Team Management